noryev/ipfsObjectAnalyzer/blueprint.md

-The concept you've introduced is an IPFS CID Inspector, a tool to determine the availability and safety of an IPFS object across multiple gateways.
-Let's break down its design and potential features:

 ### Naming
 **IPFS CID Inspector**: The name is self-explanatory.
 "IPFS" refers to the InterPlanetary File System, a decentralized file storage system.
 "CID" stands for Content Identifier, which is a unique hash used in IPFS to reference content.
 "Inspector" suggests the tool's function of examining or investigating the CID.